 For this reason, it’s important that you spend some time learning to take the test.
 Although you might be a strong student who generally grasps new concepts easily, taking a standardized test is a different skill set and your subject-matter knowledge will only go so far.
 You will also need to consider the test format, pacing, and scoring process to fine-tune your test-taking strategy.

-To learn more about the new SAT format, read College Vine’s A Guide to the New SAT or check out Khan Academy’s video summary.
+To learn more about the new SAT format, check out the Khan Academy’s video summary.

 For five simple strategies that you can use on any part of your required SAT, read on.

 No matter how strong a test-taker you are, time-saving strategies allow you to focus more on the content of the test and less on the time constraints.
 Saving a precious minute or two across the course of a section could allow you the time to answer two more questions, check your work, or revisit a particularly challenging question.